flopezag/vault-ethereum/README.md

 ## If you still need help or have a question about how things work
 > [!NOTE]
-> This repository was updated by Asma Taamallah, a student at Passau University, Germany, and a working student at FIWARE Foundation.
+> This repository was updated by Asma Taamallah, working student at the FIWARE Foundation and student at the University of Passau, Germany.
 > If you still need help or have a question about how things work, [Please reach out to me](mailto:asma.taamallah@fiware.org).